figtools/figgy.docs/docs/advanced/declarative-configuration.md

 **The `merged_figs` property is optional.**

 Merged figs enable you to merge multiple other figs into a single `merged_fig`.
-Merged figs support two different formats.

-String Merged Parameter Configs:
-Your application can pull the PS value at /app/demo-time/replicated/sql/conn_string to retrieve the total connection string with embedded user / pw / db

-List figs are a Map of type KEY (STR) VALUE (List[STR]).
+Merge figs require are a Map of type KEY (STR) VALUE (List[STR]).
 In the value, you may define a list of strings.
 These strings will be combined in the order defined to generate a merged fig.

 ```json